LHunor/family-todo-list/README.md

 * Read and write [comments](#vocational-dictionary)
 * Delete owned tasks
 ### For admins
-After registration of a new group its creator becomes admin.
-Besides user's funcions admin can
+After registration of a new group its creator becomes the admin.
+Besides user's functions admin can
 * invite and remove users
 * edit usernames and reset passwords
 * manage tags and stages